intersystems-community/PythonGatewaySamples/Engine.md

 ## Summary [↑](#contents)

-In this Experience, we saw how the automated AI/ML pipeline works in InterSystems IRIS and tried data science by improving the model.
+In these exercises, we saw how the automated AI/ML pipeline works in InterSystems IRIS and tried data science by improving the model.

 Additionally we demonstrated that InterSystems IRIS: